I am Chung, a Korean medical doctor

 On average, they read the book twice or three times.

 It was because they had to take fill-in-the-blank

 As expected, reading times of the book

 and grades on written exams showed

 Additional feedback was relatively positive.

-In the book, one principal is applied to
+In the book, one principle is applied to different

 The book wasn’t without flaws.